top of page

 LA CITTÀ INVISIBILE

 Commissioned for the opening of the Turin Festival, La Città Invisibile brought together a classical chamber orchestra and four musical groups from the ethnically diverse population of the city.
-Each group initially played in separate spaces around the foyer of the Teatro Regio, allowing listeners to wander round and experience each type of music individually, before all the groups combined on stage to create an electrifying performance.
+Each group initially played in separate spaces around the foyer of the Teatro Regio, allowing listeners to wander round and experience each type of music individually, before all the groups combined on stage to create an electrifying performance in a celebration of cross-cultural collaboration.

 STROM